WHY THESE ISSUES?

 Leann Bertsch - Director, ND Department of Corrections

-Dan Donlin - Chief, Bismarck Police
+Dan Donlin - former Chief, Bismarck Police

 Deb Johnson - CEO, Prairie Harvest Mental Health